 Hence the supplier has to try his best to stick to the conditions of the powerful buyers.
 In the process they end up exploiting the poor people who work in their factories.

 They indulge in cost cutting.
 They extract maximum work from the workers at the lowest prices (wages).
-In this way they are able to;
+In this way they are able to

 The workers in a factory are employed on a temporary basis.
 They may be asked to leave anytime at the whims and fancies of the employer.
-The wages paid to them is fixed based on their skills.
+The wages paid to them is fixed on the basis of their skills.
 The highest amount paid monthly is Rs 3000/- which is paid to the tailors.
 Women do ancillary jobs like cutting, buttoning, ironing, etc. They get meagre amount in lieu of their work.

 As mentioned earlier a chain of markets is involved right from the production of cotton to the sale of a shirt, with buying and selling taking place at every stage.
 However, all the parties in this ‘chain’ do not gain or lose, nor do they gain or lose to the same extent.